cycfi/elements/docs/layout.md

 > the `std::vector<element_ptr>` in `vgrid_composite`.

 #### Requirements
-1. The number of items in the external coordinates vector `coords` must match with the number of elements at any given time.
+1. The number of items in the external coordinates vector `positions` must match with the number of elements at any given time.
-2. The coordinates assume the first element's relative coordinate at `y=0` (it is at the top-most position in the column).
-The relative coordinate of the second element is at index 0, the third at index 1, and so on.
-The last coordinate is the total and final height of the grid.
+2. The positions assume the first element is at `x=0` (it is at the top-most position in the column).
+The fractional position of the second element is at index `0`, the third at index `1`, and so on.
+3. The externally supplied positions should be sorted with increasing values such that positions[n] <= positions[n+1].
+The behavior is undefined if this is violated.

 -------------------------------------------------------------------------------